Top 5 Mob Farms in Minecraft 1.19

 1. Iron Golem Farm

-The iron golem farm is one of the simplest yet most useful farms to build in Minecraft 1.19, either for newbies or experienced players.
-This is because iron is arguably the most used resource in the game, and most players constantly go into deeper depths of caves and caverns to find any iron ore they can mine.
+The Iron Golem farm is one of the simplest yet most useful farms to build in Minecraft 1.19 for newbies or experienced players.
+Iron is arguably the most used resource in the game, and most players constantly go into deeper depths of caves and caverns to find any iron ore they can mine.
 Therefore, making this iron golem farm can greatly help all players and save more time and effort.

 2. Zombified Piglin Farm